 • kneading the zygomatic and buccal muscles (spiral movements along the zygomatic and buccal muscles);

-• pinching of the cheeks.
+• pinching cheeks.

-Strengthening of the lip muscles:
+Strengthening the labial muscles:

 • stroking from the middle of the upper lip to the corners;